 Sing along with one of Mystic Seaport’s renowned musician educators.
 Our chantey staff can bring your curriculum to life with stories told through music.
 From the working music of the deep water sailors and coastal fisherman, to the tales of westward expansion through our inland waterways, to the cultural influences of music brought from far-flung ports, America’s rich musical heritage owes much to the way in which seafarers and river mariners carried music, musical instruments, and musicians from place to place.

 Students are invited to become crew members as they join in a chorus, picture the events in a ballad or use a chantey as a tool to help accomplish hard work like raising sail.

 Music on the Morgan

 The Charles W. Morgan is the last remaining wooden whaleship in the world – and she is at Mystic Seaport!
-In preparation to sail her in the summer of 2014, we are offering a special music program featuring the Morgan.
 The vessel’s long career covered a significant period of American history as the nation moved from whale oil to petroleum for fuel and lubricants.
 This interactive music program traces this history and the Morgan’s role within it.

 Take a Ride into History

 Enjoy a 30-minute cruise on the Mystic River on Sabino, one of the last coal-fired passenger steamers in operation in the U.S. Boat attendants provide a colorful narration of the sights.

 View Mystic Seaport’s 19th-century coastal village from a horse-drawn carriage.
 This tour provides students with a firsthand experience of daily travel before cars.
 Carriage drivers offer background and additional information to enrich your journey around the village.